When it comes time to get rid of an old fence, you're likely wondering the best way to get it done without spending too much.

 It takes time and a strong back to lift fence posts out of the ground, and if your fence is quite large, you may not have the necessary manpower and patience required to get it done.

-Honestly ask yourself whether or not you've got the consistent can-do attitude needed for the job.
+Honestly ask yourself whether or not you've got the consistent can-do attitude and strength needed for the job.